 Case in point?
 The BFI Mediatheque in the BFI South Bank.

-Simply pick your programme (I went for vintage Wuthering Heights with Timothy Dalton as Heathcliff – phwoar), put on your headphones and settle in for the screening.
+Simply pick your programme (we went for vintage Wuthering Heights with Timothy Dalton as Heathcliff – phwoar), put on your headphones and settle in for the screening.

 Listen to a Lecture at Gresham College

-Tired of doing the same old dumb shit?
+Tired of doing the same old same old?
 Who isn’t.
 Widen your horizons and challenge your brain matter by attending one of Gresham College’s cool London lectures.

 The subjects are diverse – but bound together by the fact that they are delivered by some of the leading experts in their fields and are totally fascinating.